carpentries/carpentries.org/content/support/partnership/partnership-faq.md

 {{< /accordion >}}

 {{< accordion title="How should I select individuals to be trained as Instructors?" >}}
-The choice of trainees is at the discretion of the Member.
+The choice of trainees is at the discretion of the Partner Organisation.
 We recommend choosing trainees based on enthusiasm and commitment to teaching.
 There are no specific technical skills required to become a Carpentries Instructor, and we welcome individuals with a range of experiences and technical competencies.
 Trainees will be required to demonstrate their ability to teach one of our lessons, with options ranging from spreadsheet formatting to Python programming.
-Although we do not provide screening or selection of trainee candidates, Member organisations are welcome to make use of our [application questions]({{< param amy_training >}}) and [rubric](https://github.com/carpentries/instructor-training/blob/gh-pages/files/rubric.md), which we use for evaluating non-member affiliated trainees.
-For more information about selecting trainees, read our [Information for Member Organisations](/support/membership) page.
+Although we do not provide screening or selection of trainee candidates, Partner Organisations are welcome to make use of our [application questions]({{< param amy_training >}}) and [rubric](https://github.com/carpentries/instructor-training/blob/gh-pages/files/rubric.md), which we use for evaluating non-Partner affiliated trainees.
+For more information about selecting trainees, read our [Information for Partner Organisations](/support/partnership) page.
 {{< /accordion >}}

-{{< accordion title="How soon after signing my membership can I get started with Instructor Training?" >}}
+{{< accordion title="How soon after signing my Partnership can I get started with Instructor Training?" >}}
-In your 12 month membership period, we will be offering at least 6-8 online events scheduled across various timezones.
+In your 12 month Partnership period, we will be offering at least 6-8 online events scheduled across various timezones.
 To view a full list of upcoming training events please see our [Instructor Training Calendar](https://carpentries.github.io/instructor-training/training_calendar).
 Your trainees are invited to join any event(s) that suits their schedule(s), either as a group or individually, along with new trainees from other parts of our community.<br>

 It is difficult to schedule events in every time zone, so your trainees are always welcome to join scheduled online events in adjacent time zones, given the times are reasonable for their schedule.
-However, knowing this may not be ideal for you, we will work with you to schedule an online event based on your needs and our Trainers’ availability.
+However, knowing this may not be ideal for you, we will work with you to schedule an online event based on your needs and our Instructor Trainers’ availability.
 To ensure that we can meet everyone’s needs, we generally like to schedule these events 2-3 months in advance.
 Once this event is scheduled, we may invite people from other sites to join as well, to begin to build community in your part of the world.<br>
 {{< /accordion >}}

-{{< accordion title="How do I find out if trainees at my site have completed Instructor Training or the certification process and how many seats remain available under my membership?" >}}
+{{< accordion title="How do I find out if trainees at my site have completed Instructor Training or the certification process and how many seats remain available under my Partnership?" >}}
 For best results, we recommend tracking this locally.
 Keeping in touch with trainees can have additional value in building your local community.
 Due to regional variation in privacy laws and delays in our registration workflows, not all information from our database is guaranteed to be available or fully up to date.
 You are welcome to email us at